|Richard Barthelmess as Tony Mako|

 One of the interesting things about this movie is that so much is shown without dialog — we are shown but not told that Mako is feeling ill, and the two leave the auditorium and head to the men’s room.
 Another one of the interesting things about it is that the next scene takes place, in fact, in the men’s room (something I can’t remember seeing in any film of the 20s, 30s, and 40s), where you see Mako rinsing out his mouth and spitting in the sink as if he has just been sick (another first).

 The detective is solicitous and sympathetic, but he doesn’t let his guard down for an instant.
 He needs to telephone headquarters, and as he and his prisoner move through the lobby to the public telephone booths you see Mako’s black eyes dart around, automatically checking for vantage points and possible ambushes — he’s not expecting to be attacked particularly, it’s just what he does out of habit.
 He’s always lived that way.
 You also see him catch sight of an attractive woman in a low-cut evening gown across the room, and his expression tells you that, having been in prison, he hasn’t been with a woman in quite awhile; and the glance he exchanges with Taft accepts the fact that he never will again.
+His next and final date will be with the hangman.

 |Mako instinctively cases the joint|